 When it comes to maps there must be some kind of a Gentleman's agreement because Division 6 teams are all pretty sure they don't want to play on either Sky Temple or Garden of Terror.
 A total of 0 games were played on these two maps and they got banned six times each, so these two maps must really be hated.
 On the other hand, we have Volskaya Foundry with six games played and only once banned, which gives it the first place in terms of map popularity with 87.5%, followed by Battlefield of Eternity and Alterac Pass, both sitting at 75% popularity (2 games played and 4 bans), and of course our both “Hate”-maps which got banned out 6 times, also having a 75% popularity!

 Now we get to the fun part: we saw a total of eight matches resulting in 21 maps being played out.
 This leads to every series having an average of 2.63 maps played.
 We have a very competitive Division 6 with a lot of games and only a few one-sided games.
 That being said, we are looking forward to the upcoming weeks!

 And now, Ladies and Gentlesloths, we present you with (probably, maybe…) the first ever Power Ranking for Division 6!
 Each week we will be posting a list of the Top 20 players!

 The Power Ranking positions above were calculated using a formula that considers both the team’s performance in each round, as well as individual performance across some certain fields.
 We want players to keep trying their hardest on their journey to be the best players they can, while still emphasizing the importance of cooperation!

-And now, just to finish off round 3, we would like to give out a few awards!
-Not regular awards like in the previous rounds though, we will be giving out some Hall of Grief awards!
+And now just to finish off round 1, we would like to give out a few awards!

 Thank you for reading and hope you enjoyed!